Stephen

 together with SignWriting inventor Valerie Sutton to

-create software used by signwriters from 40 countries.
+create software used by signwriters around the world

 Slevinski's software includes: